 Can I Bundle My Cell Plan?

-Your best bet and bundling your TV, internet, and cellphone plan is if you live in AT&T or Verizon areas.
-These companies have different offers, but both are blazing the trail as the first major providers to offer cellphone bundling.
-Put your zip code in below to see if either service provider is available in your area.
+Your best bet for bundling your TV, internet, and cellphone plan is if you live in an AT&T area.
+AT&T is blazing the trail as the first major provider to offer cellphone bundling.
+Put your zip code in below to see if their bundling plan is available in your area.

-If neither AT&T nor Verizon serve your home or apartment, you can probably still bundle DIRECTV with your AT&T cell plan for unlimited data.
+If AT&T does not serve your home or apartment, you can probably still bundle DIRECTV with your AT&T cell plan for unlimited data.
 Click here for more details on this offer.

 AT&T – Unlimited Cellular Data